1966 Stanley Cup Final: Broadcasting

 In 1966, NBC became the first television network in the United States to air a national broadcast of a Stanley Cup Playoff game.
 The network provided coverage of four Sunday afternoon playoff games during the postseason.
 On April 10 and April 17, NBC aired semifinal games between the Chicago Black Hawks and the Detroit Red Wings.
-On April 24 and May 1, NBC aired Games 1 and 4 of the Stanley Cup Finals between the Montreal Canadiens and the Detroit Red Wings.
+On April 24, and May 1, NBC aired Games 1 and 4 of the Stanley Cup Final between the Montreal Canadiens and the Detroit Red Wings.
 Win Elliot served as the play-by-play man while Bill Mazer served as the color commentator for the games.

-NBC's coverage of the 1966 Stanley Cup Finals marked the first time that hockey games were broadcast on network television in color.
+NBC's coverage of the 1966 Stanley Cup Final marked the first time that hockey games were broadcast on network television in color.
 The CBC would follow suit the following year.
 NBC's Stanley Cup coverage preempted a sports anthology series called NBC Sports in Action, hosted by Jim Simpson and Bill Cullen, who were between-periods co-hosts for the Stanley Cup broadcasts.

 Aftermath

 The next season, the Red Wings finished a distant fifth, 24 points out of the playoffs, marking the beginning of a 20 year slump known as the "Dead Wings" era.
-The Red Wings only made the playoffs four times in the next 20 years between 1967 and 1986, and would not return to the Stanley Cup Finals again until 1995, where they were swept by the New Jersey Devils.
+The Red Wings only made the playoffs four times in the next 20 years between 1967 and 1986, and would not return to the Stanley Cup Final again until 1995, where they were swept by the New Jersey Devils.

-The Canadiens would return to the Stanley Cup Finals the next season, but lost to the Toronto Maple Leafs in six games.
+The Canadiens would return to the Stanley Cup Final the next season, but lost to the Toronto Maple Leafs in six games.
 However, the Canadiens would eventually become a dynasty, winning the Stanley Cup in 1968, 1969, 1971, 1973, 1976, 1977, 1978, and 1979.